johnofleek/PiloT/scripts_python_checkIp/README.md

+---
+layout: default
+title: Automation - IP link check
+parent: Pilot

+nav_order: 10
+has_children: false
+---

 ## Purpose
+Automates IP link availablity - reboots the PiloT if the IP link fails.
-Automate testing of wwan0 network connection provided by the Pilot board by using ICMP ping
+By testing wwan0 network connection provided by the Pilot board using ICMP ping
-Restart the wwan0 network connection on failure
+Restarts the wwan0 network connection on ping failure
-Current version is experimental - seems to work but is very basic - maybe view this
+The current version is experimental - seems to work but is very basic - maybe view this
 as a starting point to develop a better solution

 ## Quick start